isomerpages/moe-necrg/_ne-related-lj-for-students/Arts, Culture & Heritage/Singapore Chinese Cultural Centre: Online School Prgrammes.md

 third_nav_title: Arts, Culture & Heritage
 variant: markdown
 ---
-Learn the key points of SCCC’s SINGAPO人exhibition through facilitated discussion followed by hands-on activity on Zoom.
+Learn the key points of SCCC’s SINGAPO人 exhibition through facilitated discussion followed by hands-on activity on Zoom.

 **Details**

-Using a blended approach of facilitated discussions, soft copy handouts and multi-media formats, students will understand key points of Singapore Chinese Cultural Centre’s exhibition, “SINGAPO人: Discovering Chinese Singaporean Culture”.
+Using a blended approach of facilitated discussions, soft copy handouts and multi-media formats, students will understand key points of Singapore Chinese Cultural Centre’s exhibition, “SINGAPO人: Discovering Singapore Chinese Culture”.
 Complete the guided tour with a hands-on segment where students can express their creativity and originality through craft-making or activity sheets.
 This programme is held over Zoom and is also suitable for home-based learning.
 It is available on weekdays from 9am to 5pm.

 **Learning Objectives**

 Participants will:
-* Learn about our distinctive Chinese Singaporean culture
+* Learn about our distinctive Singapore Chinese culture
 * Experience a new way of learning out of the classroom
 * Acquire critical thinking skills
 * Be inspired to discover their identity, and the impact of their relationships and choices